CEMIP

 Cell migration-inducing and hyaluronan-binding protein (CEMIP), formerly known as KIAA1199, is a protein that in humans is encoded by the CEMIP gene.
 CEMIP has been shown to bind hyaluronic acid and catalyze its depolymerization independently of CD44 and hyaluronidases.
-Such function has been also been validated in mice.
+Such function has also been validated in mice.

 CEMIP is associated with nonsyndromic deafness, as well as a variety of cancers.